visualia/visualia/docs/introduction.md

 > v.x is {{ v.x }}

+#### Adding multiple circles

-Finally, let's do something more interesting with a moving dot, for example have _more_ of them.
+Now do something more interesting with a moving dot, or even better, _moving dots_.

-We can use Vue `v-for` directive to create a loop, say `10` times: `v-for="a in 10"` and use it to control the x coordinate of each circle:
+We can use Vue `v-for` directive to create multiple circles:

 ```md{3-4}
 <svg width="400" height="20">